PrincetonUniversity/installing_python_packages/README.md

 ### pip vs. conda

 If your package exists on PyPI and Anaconda Cloud then how do you decide which to install from?
 The good news is that in most cases it doesn't matter.
 However, if you are on Windows then you should prefer conda since the packages are pre-built.
 For Linux if it is a simple package that doesn't do intensive computations then `pip` would be a good choice.
 If the package needs to be fast or if the dependencies are quite involved then favor `conda`.
 Because conda packages are pre-compiled, they cannot take full advantage of the vector instructions of our CPUs.
 However, many scientific conda packages are linked to the Intel MKL which leads to improved performance over pip installs.
 Conda packages may lag behind pip packages in terms of versioning.
+In many cases, the developers of the package will make a recommendation on their website.

 ## Installing Python packages from source